GregWaters/Golem/docs/specification.md

 Of course, this has clear limits.
 For instance, we don't want to [inline every function](https://en.wikipedia.org/wiki/C%2B%2B_classes) as that would massively bloat the resulting machine code, nor would we want to [statically link everything for the sake of compatibility](https://en.wikipedia.org/wiki/Go_(programming_language)).

-It is highly recommended that you read [the inline guide](https://github.com/GregWaters/Golem/blob/master/docs/inline.md) before inlining every function in your hypothetical codebase.

 # Comments
 Comments last until the next occurrence of a newline character, and begin with the `;` character.
 This was originally planned to be similar to Python and Bash, with `#` as the designated start of a comment, but I feel that it is much better to kill two birds with one stone.
 With semicolons as the comment character, code like